 Just like people, businesses need easy ways to spend large sums and to finance purchases for a short period.

 They tend to have higher credit limits than personal cards.

-Learn more about business credit cards and how to manage the credit limits -- including how to increase it for more borrowing potential.
+Learn more about business credit card limits and how to manage them — including how to increase the credit limit on your business credit card for more borrowing potential.

 What is a Credit Limit?

 A credit limit is something that almost every credit card has.

 It’s the amount that a card issuer is willing to let you borrow using the card.

 For example, if you have a credit card with a $1,000 credit limit, you can use it to buy up to $1,000 worth of goods.
 If you spend $900 with the card, your remaining limit is $100.
 If you want to put a charge larger than $100 on the card, you need to pay down some of your balance.

 Card issuers typically determine credit limits on your credit score, income, the total credit they’ve extended to you through other loans and cards, and a variety of other factors.